opnfv/nfvbench/docs/development/building/build.rst

 VM code has changed:

 - update VM version in the 2 locations
-- commit VM changes with gerrit and add "buildvm" in your commit message to trigger VM build and publish to google storage
+- commit VM changes with gerrit to trigger VM build and publication to google storage
 - apply a new semver tag to trigger the container image build/publication

 To increase the TRex version: